 My kitten is roughly 3-4 months, maybe a little older.
 She is either coughing or sneezing, I'm not too sure.
 She gets eye boogers and then her nose is doing something funky (shown in pic below).
 Her appetite is really good and she drinks bunches of water and uses the potty regularly.
-Please help me with what I can do for this over the counter or on my own.
-We just got her and I wasn't aware of this until after we got her home.
-So wasn't money prepared for this.

 From Pet MD: